 - Ground black pepper

-To serve hot, heat 1 tbsp olive oil in a skillet over medium-high heat and sauté asparagus until just hot, then proceed.
+- To serve hot, heat 1 tablespoon olive oil in a skillet over medium-high heat and sauté asparagus until just hot, then proceed.
 To serve room temp, just assemble on a platter, cooled, as is.